Siad Barre: Domestic programs

-As part of Barre's socialist policies, major industries and farms were nationalised, including banks, insurance companies and oil distribution farms.
-By the mid- to late-1970s, public discontent with the Barre regime was increasing, largely due to corruption among government officials as well as poor economic performance.
-The Ogaden War had also weakened the Somali army substantially and military spending had crippled the economy.
-Foreign debt increased faster than export earnings, and by the end of the decade, Somalia's debt of 4 billion shillings equalled the earnings from seventy-five years' worth of banana exports.

-By 1978, manufactured goods exports were almost non-existent, and with the lost support of the Soviet Union the Barre government signed a structural adjustment agreement with the International Monetary Fund (IMF) during the early 1980s.
-This included the abolishment of some government monopolies and increased public investment.
-This and a second agreement were both cancelled by the mid-1980s, as the Somali army refused to accept a proposed 60 percent cut in military spending.
-New agreements were made with the Paris Club, the International Development Association and the IMF during the second half of the 1980s.
-This ultimately failed to improve the economy which deteriorated rapidly in 1989 and 1990, and resulted in nationwide commodity shortages.

 Car collision

 In May 1986, President Barre suffered serious injuries in a life-threatening automobile collision near Mogadishu, when the car that was transporting him smashed into the back of a bus during a heavy rainstorm.
 He was treated in a hospital in Saudi Arabia for head injuries, broken ribs and shock over a period of a month.
 Lieutenant General Mohammad Ali Samatar, then vice-president, subsequently served as de facto head of state for the next several months.
 Although Barre managed to recover enough to present himself as the sole presidential candidate for re-election over a term of seven years on 23 December 1986, his poor health and advanced age led to speculation about who would succeed him in power.
 Possible contenders included his son-in-law General Ahmed Suleiman Abdille, who was at the time the Minister of the Interior, in addition to Barre's vice-president Lt.
 Gen. Samatar.